hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/D- Advanced Functions/ADVANCED_FUNCTION.md

 ------------------

 # imp CURRYING
-currying is the process of converting a function that takes multiple arguments into a function that takes them one at a time
+* currying is the process of converting a function that takes multiple arguments into a function that takes them one at a time
-in short we are converting the function that takes multiple value into the function that takes single value
+* in short we are converting the function that takes multiple value into the function that takes single value

+normal function:-

+    const multiply = (a,b) => a * b;

+converted intocurrying function:-

     const cm = (a) => (b) => a * b;
     const mul = cm(3);        //here the three is the value of a